-Sophomore Nigel Hayes proved that Big Ten basketball was not too big for him in his inaugural season a year ago.
-In his first-ever conference game, Hayes led Wisconsin with 19 points, six rebounds, three assists and two steals in a win at Northwestern.
+Nigel Hayes has proved through his first two seasons that he's more than up to the task of making an impact in the Big Ten for the Badgers.
 The Toledo, Ohio, native averaged 9.8 points per game during conference play as a freshman en route to Big Ten Sixth Man of the Year honors.
 A Big Ten All-Freshman team selection, Hayes followed up his impressive debut campaign with a sophomore season worthy of Third-Team All-Big Ten honors.
 A big-bodied post, Hayes has demonstrated nifty skill around the rim and a propensity for getting to the free throw line.
 As a freshman, Hayes also showed off a consistent 15-foot jumper (led UW shooting .546 FG), then after not attempting a single 3-point field goal in 2013-14, Hayes extended his game to include a lethal 3-point shot in 2014-15 (third on UW at .396 3FG).

 • 2014 Big Ten Sixth Man of the Year

 • Four-time Big Ten Freshman of the Week honoree